 4.1.
-A large number of the defective items on the current list can be rectified by rationalising the signage which is planned for 2018/19 which will result in a further reduction of defective items on the annual inspection.
+A large number of the defective items on the rivers Yare and Wensum approaching Norwich can be rectified by rationalising the signage which is planned for 2018/19 which will result in a further reduction of defective items on the annual inspection.